port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 --layers LAYER_VERSION_ARN
 ```

-You should see output showing that the `Layers` array of the Lambda now includes our layer
+You should see an output showing that now the `Layers` array of the Lambda includes our layer

-Now let’s add the client_id and secret variables:
+Now add the client_id and secret variables:

 ```bash showLineNumbers
 # Be sure to replace YOUR_CLIENT_ID and YOUR_CLIENT_SECRET with real values
 aws lambda update-function-configuration --function-name port-execution-lambda --environment "Variables={PORT_CLIENT_ID=YOUR_CLIENT_ID,PORT_CLIENT_SECRET=YOUR_CLIENT_SECRET}" --query "Environment"
 ```

-You should see as output all of the environment variables configured for your Lambda
+In the command output you should see all of the secrets you configured for your Lambda Function.

 :::note
-If your function needs multiple other environment variables, it would be easier to put them all in a JSON file (for example `environment.json`) and run the following command:
+If your function needs multiple environment variables, it would be easier to put them all in a JSON file (for example `environment.json`) and run the following command:

 ```bash showLineNumbers
 aws lambda update-function-configuration --function-name port-execution-lambda --environment file://environment.json --query "Environment"